 The 1987/88 year brought many changes to the school.
 Dr. Dewey E. Carroll, who had served as dean since 1973, returned to full-time teaching.
 A competent and committed faculty welcomed the leadership of Dean Raymond F. Von Dran in fall 1987, and marked the year with retreats, meetings, and forums.
 Among the many activities were efforts to increase the School's visibility throughout the state and nation, to develop partnerships with the professional community, to raise funds through the phonothon (telephone calls to alumni) and other activities.
 Reorganization took place with Margaret Irby Nichols, the new assistant dean, taking on responsibilities in recruitment, admission, and advisement of students.
 The curriculum was reviewed and core requirements were reconstructed, expanded, and enhanced.

-Texas Tech Extension Program
+Texas Tech Distance Learning Program

 Growth and change continued as new faculty members were added and the school became responsible for the required undergraduate course in children's literature for elementary education majors.
 In September 1988, the School's first extension program began at Texas Tech University.
 With the addition of students in the Texas Tech program and a continued growth on campus, enrollment in all programs reached 420 by spring 1990, making the School the largest in the state.